Research Registry FAQs

 sub-groups with higher risk will be defined in the future.
 Any person

-experiencing symptoms or a change in their health should seek personal medical
+experiencing symptoms or a change in their health should see a healthcare provider for personal evaluation.

-Carriers have a 50% chance of passing on their abnormal Alpha-1 gene to each child.
-Thus, any child of a carrier has a 50% chance to be a carrier, too.
+Carriers have a 50% chance of passing on their abnormal Alpha-1 gene to each child, so, any child of a carrier has a 50% chance to be a carrier, too.
 If two carriers have children together, there is a risk to have a child with severe Alpha-1 antitrypsin deficiency.
 This happens when the child inherits an abnormal gene from both the mother and the father.

 Pi stands for Protease Inhibitor.
 Alpha-1 antitrypsin is a type of protein called a protease inhibitor, so Pi type is the type(s) of Alpha-1 protein produced by your body (in your liver).